Erik Linstrum

 Biography

 Erik Linstrum is a historian of modern Britain in its imperial, European, and global contexts.
-His research explores the politics of knowledge and the circulation of information with particular interests in science and technology, war and violence, and the long history of decolonization.
-His first book, Ruling Minds: Psychology in the British Empire, won the George Louis Beer Prize of the American Historical Association for the best book of the year in European international history.
-His most recent book, Age of Emergency: Living with Violence at the End of the British Empire, traces reports of atrocities in Malaya, Kenya, and Cyprus as they circulated through British society after 1945: from the anticolonial left to the imperialist and fascist right, from Fleet Street to the Church of England, from BBC teleplays to the West End theater scene.
+His most recent book, Age of Emergency: Living with Violence at the End of the British Empire, is a history of war coming home.
+The book traces reports of atrocities from the counterinsurgencies in Malaya, Kenya, and Cyprus as they circulated through British society in the 1950s: from the anticolonial left to the imperialist and fascist right, from Fleet Street to the Church of England, from BBC teleplays to the West End theater scene.
+It links the production of knowledge about torture and other forms of brutality to the tactics of accommodation which blunted their political impact.
+Age of Emergency was shortlisted for the Stansky Book Prize of the North American Conference on British Studies and the Templer Medal of the Society for Army Historical Research.

 Publications